-In recent years, with the rapid growth of e-commerce, the global logistics industry has seen significant advancements in fields of artificial and augmented intelligence, advanced analytics, and automation, to name a few.
+In recent years, with the rapid growth of e-commerce, the global logistics industry has seen significant advancements in the fields of artificial and augmented intelligence, advanced analytics, and automation, to name a few.
 Amazon, the King of E-commerce, has won approval to operate its fleet of delivery drones which is undoubtedly a move closer to its goal of 30-minute delivery.
 Over the past two years, the company has also spent billions of dollars transitioning from two-day to one-day delivery.
 We can thereby fathom the increasing demand for logistic services in ensuring customer satisfaction by providing quality products in the promised timeframe.

 Any e-commerce transaction has four components: market flow, fund flow, knowledge flow, and logistics.
 Among these, the most unique aspect would be logistics, which includes transportation, storage, loading and unloading, distribution, and logistics knowledge management.
 E-commerce must achieve a seamless match with modern logistics before it can be referred to as true e-commerce.

 Traditional and legacy courier services in Bangladesh, such as Sundarban, Continental, and a few others, provide nationwide coverage but have limited digital integration and poor customer service.
 Between 2015 and 2016, a new generation of logistics tech startups began to flood the market in order to support Bangladesh's burgeoning ecommerce industry.